mpokimwaisela/openfhe-pim/README.md

-OpenFHE - Open-Source Fully Homomorphic Encryption Library
+# OpenFHE UPMEM-PIM Acceleration
+This repository contains code that intergrate UPMEM-PIM.

-## Installation with UPMEM-PIM Project - Only on Linux platforms
+## Installation

 **Make sure that you have the UPMEM TOOLCHAIN installed !!**